vmstio/docs/content/about/staff.md

 # Staff

-All of the staff members of vmst·io are volunteers.
+All of the staff members of vmst.io are volunteers.

 ## Administrators